ItzMv1/FaceDetection-using-Python/README.md

 # FaceDetection-using-Python
-Detecting faces and labeling their respective names on the screen.
-Libraries:-  OpenCv3.4, OpenCv-contrib3.4, Numpy
+Detecting faces and labeling their respective names on the screen using Libraries:-  OpenCv3.4, OpenCv-contrib3.4, Numpy

 First I created dataset and saved 6 face images of same person using Cascade classifier(HaarCascade)